jfahrenkrug/WWDC-Downloader/Readme.md

 ## Sad days are over

 This script will download all the session material for you if you are a WWDC 2013 attendee OR NOT!
 This year you only need to have an Apple Developer account, that's it!
-You'll need ruby and the `mechanize`, `highline` and `json` ruby gems.
-You can install them like this:
+You can now simply install WWDC-Downloader as a ruby gem like this:

+    gem install wwdcdownloader

+or

-    sudo gem install mechanize json highline
+    sudo gem install wwdcdownloader

-You simply run the script like this:
+Run the script like this:

-    ruby wwdcdownloader.rb <your Apple ID> [<target-dir>]
+    wwdcdownloader <your Apple ID> [<target-dir>]

 The script will create a directory called "wwdc2013-assets" (or <target-dir> if given) in the directory you run the script from.